 We thought HA was outstanding.
-This spectacular Polynesian show has all the bells and whistles of a top notch Broadway or London West End show, but with the warmth and pageantry of all the major Polynesian cultures.
+This spectacular Polynesian show has all the bells and whistles of a top notch Broadway or London West End show, but with the warmth and pageantry of the Polynesian cultures.
 HA features more than 100 performers, live music, colorful Polynesian-inspired costumes, a stage that’s approximately 60ft tall, and fire – lots of dramatic scenes using fire.
 I believe I counted about 10 Samoan fireknife dances at one point — an illuminating display!

 All the cast, music, choreography, and technical features of the show help to make HA excellent entertainment, but HA’s story is what makes it so memorable.
-The show centers on Mana, following his life and his family.
+The show centers on the main character, Mana, by following his life and his family.
 With each stage of Mana’s life, we journey to a different Polynesian island chain, with aspects of each culture beautifully woven into the story.
 If I remember correctly, the Polynesian journey goes through Tonga, Hawaii, New Zealand, Samoa, Tahiti and Fiji.

 I don’t want to give too much of the storyline away.
 I will say this, don’t be surprised if a tear wells up in your eye.